The Killer Eye: Cast

+Release

+The Killer Eye was released direct to video on VHS in 1999 with both R-rated and unrated versions.
+The film was released on DVD for the first time in December 2003.
+The unrated edition VHS includes an exclusive behind-the-scenes featurette that was not included on the DVD.

 Reception

 The A.V.
 Club gave a mixed review, writing "for all of The Killer Eye's faults, hardly anyone other than Full Moon Features, the studio behind the Puppet Master and Subspecies series, knows how to churn out cut-rate monster movies these days.
 And if that's your pleasure, excessively creepy sex scenes aside, you might enjoy The Killer Eye."
 In his 2010 book 150 Movies You Should Die Before You See, author Steve Miller panned The Killer Eye and stated "Nothing works in this picture, from the poorly structured story to the sparsely decorated sets."

+A review in TV Guide wrote, "A ramshackle production even by the standards of Charles Band's low-rent Full Moon company. (...)
+The effects are tacky; the killer eye's world is represented by a single static painting; and the actors do what they can with their one-dimensional characters (which in Bailey's case involves a poor man's impression of Michael Keaton in 1988's Beetlejuice).
+Lovell and Bianchi look lovely in their copious nude scenes, which might seem gratuitous if everything else in Killer Eye weren't equally pointless."

+Sequel

+A sequel was released in 2011 titled Killer Eye: Halloween Haunt.

+Other media

+The Killer Eye appears in the fifth issue of Dollman Kills the Full Moon Universe, a crossover comic featuring Brick Bardo from Dollman tracking down different Full Moon monsters and villains to kill, published by Full Moon Comix in 2018.